harpal88/solguardian/PRESENTATION.md

 ## Team

-- Developer: Harpal Sinh
+- Developer: Harpal Singh
-- Contact: harpalsinh7984@gmail.com
+- Contact: harpalsingh7984@gmail.com

 ## Acknowledgments

-- Solscan for providing the comprehensive APIs that power this application
+- Solscan for providing the comprehensive APIs that power this application and organizing the Monitoring Masters hackathon
+- Special thanks to the Solscan team for their excellent API documentation and support
 - Solana Foundation for building an incredible blockchain ecosystem
-- Solscan Monitoring Masters hackathon for the opportunity to showcase this project
+- The Solana developer community for their valuable resources and inspiration